Ghana’s Founder-Father: My Pride And My Shame – Where Are We Drifting?

 - Ghana would not have had her citizens travelling out of it to do degrading jobs outside for especially the American Dollar and the British Pound and

-- Ghana would have been a First World country as compared with her peers at the same period of independence.
+- Ghana would have been a First World country as compared with her peers who won their independence at the same period.

 If the Osagyefo, Dr. Kwame Nkrumah had not been overthrown, Africans would have:

-- emerged from their independence struggle earlier than they did, and would have been a truly United States of Africa, than what is happening now
+- emerged from their independence struggle earlier than they did, and would have been a truly Union of African States, than what is happening now

 - The African High Command would have been in place thus preventing the numerous conflicts that is almost engulfing the continent

-- Famine, which frequently afflicts Africa would not have occurred since we would have been economically united to boast of a commonwealth of East, West, North and South Africa and
+- Famine, which frequently afflicts Africa would not have occurred since we would have been economically integrated to boast of a commonwealth of East, West, North and South Africa and

-- Africa, above all would have been a world power in all spheres of geo/political and economic considerations.
+- Africa, above all would have been a world power in all spheres of geo/political, technological/scientific and economic considerations.

 Finally, it is important to draw the attention of the Danquah-Dombo-Busiaists, (which is now ‘Danquah Tradition’) that in their quest to project J.B.
 Danquah in whatever way, they should be told that the Osagyefo, Dr. Kwame Nkrumah is not a ‘limited liability’ to Ghana.
 He is a human resource asset to Ghana/Africa.